Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup.md

 - In `package-lock.json` change name field and packages name field to `app_folder_name`

-- In `render.ts` change the comment from sxastarter to your `app_folder_name`

 - In `Platform.csproj `change AssemblyName

 - In `AssemblyInfo.cs` change `AssemblyTitle` and `AssemblyProduct` accordingly

-- Rename Solution File `XMCloudSXAStarter.sln` to what your are using in Assembly configurations.
+- Rename Solution File `XmCloudAuthoring.sln` to what your are using in Assembly configurations.

 ## Discussion